AsobaCloud/modeling/README.md

 # Readme

 ## purpose

-This is a containerized environment for the basic ingest, preprocessing, and storage of datasets used for economic modeling purposes.
+This is a containerized environment for the basic ingest, preprocessing, and storage of datasets used for economic and complexity modeling purposes.
+The family of functions and packages within this environment support projects focused on modeling macroeconomic trends as well as agent-based modeling/microeconomic simulations

+## Contents

+There are several folders with home-cooked and modified scripts for data cleansing related tasks using Python, Shell, R and SQL scripts.
+Modeling cookbooks, guides, and ABMs build for Netlogo are also provided in the docs folder.

 ## transformation and storage